guilhermehas/agda-linear-algebra/main.typ

 The library append $A$ and $b$ in that way:
 $ A|b = mat(1,0,1; 1,1,3)  $
-Performing the first step of the Gauss Elimination by subtracting the second line from the first one.
+The first step of Gauss Elimination is performed by subtracting the second line from the first.
 So the new system of equations becomes:
 $ A'|b' = mat(1,0,1; 0,1,2) $